Clarke Quay MRT station: Tunnels construction

 The NEL tunnels cross the Singapore River near Coleman Bridge.
-This was the second MRT river crossing, though the first to use the tunnel boring machine (TBM) beneath the riverbed.
-Compared to the cut-and-cover method, the TBM was considered less time-consuming, had lower risks of tunnel flooding, and minimised environmental damage to Clarke Quay and the river.
+This was the second MRT river crossing, although the first to use the tunnel boring machine (TBM) beneath the riverbed.
+The LTA initially planned for the tunnels under the Singapore River to be constructed using the cut-and-cover method, but the contractors instead proposed using the TBM.
+Compared to the cut-and-cover method, the TBM was considered less time-consuming, had lower risks of tunnel flooding, and would minimise environmental damage to Clarke Quay and the river.
 As the tunnels were only 10 m below the riverbed, it was decided to further lower the tunnels and the station by 4.4 m.
+This allowed a minimum soil cover of one tunnel diameter of 5.8 m beneath the riverbed for tunnelling.
 The TBM had to tunnel through a layer of marine clay with varying thickness, loose fluvial sands and weathered sedimentary rocks that could create varying resistance to the TBM.
 Hence, it was essential to maintain effective control of the excavation rate to keep the TBM in alignment.
-While initially opposed by the management of Clarke Quay, the launch shaft was located at the former Whampoa Garden due to optimal soil conditions.
+Despite opposition by the Clarke Quay management, the launch shaft was located at the former Whampoa Garden due to optimal soil conditions.

+Construction of the southbound tunnel from the shaft to Clarke Quay station began in June 1999 and was completed on 31 July of the same year.
+Due to space constraints at the north end of the station, the contractor employed a specialised lifting system, the Aero-Caster, to turn the TBM around.
+The Aero-Caster system used air-inflated plates and three air compressors to turn the TBM over a smooth polyethylene surface on a near-frictionless film of air.
+The northbound drive was launched on 19 October 1999 and completed within a month.
+The TBM was disassembled and re-deployed to the south end of the station for the tunnel drive to Chinatown.
+This tunnel drive passed through weathered Jurong Formation rock and soft Kallang Formation soil, and ran below Eu Tong Sen Street and New Bridge Road.